Black Adam: Countdown/Black Adam: The Dark Age

 Using a homing signal etched into his hand by Faust, Adam sets out across the globe hunting down the pieces of Isis's amulet.
 At the same time, the Justice Society is working with the Marvels to perfect a way of using the Shazam lightning bolt to track Black Adam and bring him to justice.
 In addition, a hired team of armed vigilantes covertly funded by the U.S. and several other nations is hunting Adam as well, and have developed an "Eternity bullet"—manufactured from shards of the Rock of Eternity—which can penetrate Adam's skin and kill him.

 Despite these challenges, Adam is able to retrieve all of the pieces of Isis's amulet (and Atom Smasher meets with Adam in secret to give him Isis's ring finger, though he keeps the ring to himself).
 Adam spends the entire quest reciting the names of streets, signs, locations, moods, and emotions in hopes of stumbling upon his new magic word.
-At the very end of his quest, Teth-Adam walks into a Fawcett City malt shop and orders a chocolate egg cream—only to find that "chocolate egg cream" is what Captain Marvel changed his magic word to.
+At the end of his quest, Teth-Adam walks into a Fawcett City malt shop and orders a chocolate egg cream—only to find that "chocolate egg cream" is what Captain Marvel changed his magic word to.

-With his original powers restored, Adam flies to Fate's Tower and confronts Faust.
+With his powers restored, Adam flies to Fate's Tower and confronts Faust.
 He tells Faust that if he crosses him, he will come after them.
 Faust attempts to resurrect Isis and apparently succeeds, but the resurrection fails, and Isis's bones crumble to the floor after swearing eternal hate on her husband.
-Faust blames Black Adam for using Isis's power too much, and distraught, Black Adam flies away, ending up in Gotham City.
-It is, however, revealed that the bones that Faust showed to Black Adam belonged to Ralph Dibny, and Faust resurrects Isis.
+Faust blames Adam for using Isis's power too much, and distraught, Adam flies away, ending up in Gotham City.
+It is, however, revealed that the bones that Faust showed to Adam belonged to Ralph Dibny, and Faust resurrects Isis.
 With her under his power, Faust creates a door, and exits the tower.

 In Countdown #47 (June 2007), a de-powered Mary Marvel who is being chased by criminals stumbles upon Black Adam, hiding out at the former Kahndaqi embassy in Gotham City, kills the criminals, and she finds that he has killed several others that have had the misfortune to find their way into the building.
 It appears that Adam is about to harm Mary as well as he starts strangling her, but instead, he transfers all of his powers to her (including those he recovered from Isis).
 He departs in his mortal form after she frees him from a wall that has toppled on him.

 Final Crisis

 Black Adam is featured in Final Crisis #5, assisting a small group of Earth's heroes, many of whom he fought before, in battling against Darkseid's forces.
-Black Adam battles Mary Marvel and perceives a "leering old man" inside of her.
+Adam battles Mary Marvel and perceives a "leering old man" inside of her.
 He attempts to kill her but is stopped by Tawky Tawny and Shazam (Freddy Freeman).
 Adam is subdued by enemy forces.